BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

         self.value = randint(self.min, self.max)

     def advance(self, actions):
-        """ Function to make a move based on input from Inkling file and if in the center, increases the total goal count by 1.
+        """ Function to make a move based on output from the BRAIN as defined in the Inkling file.
         """
         # debug("advance", actions["delta"])
         self.value += actions["delta"]